-Avoid letting your puppy run and jump on hard surfaces, such as concrete; it can harm his developing body.
+Avoid letting your puppy run and jump on hard surfaces, such as concrete; it can harm their developing body.
 Wait until your dog’s a year to 18 months old before you jog or run with them.

 Prepare for a personality change.
 An affectionate puppy can turn aloof in adulthood; a pup who played well with others may start giving other dogs attitude.
 This is one drawback to getting puppies rather than adults.
 With an adult, what you see is what you get, whereas a puppy may surprise you.

 Bottom line: Raising a puppy is a big commitment.
-You need to give him lots of attention, training, and socialization.
+You need to give them lots of attention, training, and socialization.
 Without this care, your pup may develop behavior problems that are hard, or even impossible, to treat.

 Have you ever adopted a puppy?
 Do you have any words of advice for first time adopters?
 Let us know in the comments below!